DaviMeyer/portfolio/README.md

 ## License

-© 2024 David Meyer.
+© 2024 Davi Meyer.
 All rights reserved.

 ## Support

-For questions or issues, please open an issue on GitHub or contact me at contact@davidmeyer.dev.
+For questions or issues, please open an issue on GitHub or contact me at contact@davimeyer.dev.